-I've hit a brick wall.
-Based on family stories, census records and other sources, my great-great-grandmother died on a ship coming to America with her husband and seven children in 1880.
-The origination point was Poland.Her husband and children finally settled in Chicago.
-I can't find any family members on ship records coming to Baltimore, New York, New Orleans and many other ports.
-I've scrutinized each microfilm for the years 1878 to 1882.
-The first record of the family is in the Chicago census of 1910, which mentions 1880 as the immigration years.
-I have also searched for naturalization records and found none.
+I can’t find any family members on ship records coming to Baltimore, New York, New Orleans and many other ports.
+I’ve scrutinized each microfilm for the years 1878 to 1882.
+The first record of the family is in the Chicago census of 1910, which mentions 1880 as the immigration year.
+I’ve also searched for naturalization records and found none.
 What would my next step be?

 Your family could’ve moved around to any number of places—including Canada—between 1880 and 1910.
 So start with the earliest known location in 1910 and keep looking in US records.
 Have you tried searching Chicago city directories and newspapers around that time?
 Have you searched for death records, wills and probates of every family member?
 Looked for WWI draft registration cards for any male family members alive in 1917 and 1918?
 These records will provide clues to help you find the right passenger list.

 A few pointers for finding family in passenger lists: